We study the dynamics of energy systems

-In this context, controlled operation of inhomogeneous and distributed storage technologies like electric vehicles, stationary battery systems and thermal energy storages can help to improve the integration of strongly fluctuating and decentral renewable energy generation.
-High time resolution that allows describing the constantly increasing system dynamics is crucial for this.
-For this purpose, we develop models for single components as well as for the superior energy system.
+The controlled management of inhomogeneous and distributed storage technologies such as electromobility, stationary battery storage and thermal storage can facilitate the integration of highly fluctuating, decentralized generation from solar and wind energy.
+In this context, a high temporal resolution is important, which allows to describe the continuously increasing system dynamics.
+For this purpose, we develop models for individual components as well as for the higher-level energy system.